jimmoffitt/developer_advocate.blog/databases/search-e.md

     </tr>
     <tr>
         <td><strong>Query Format</strong></td>
-        <td>The equivalent of one PowerTrack rule, with up to 2048 characters (and no limits on the number of positive and negative clauses). <br />
+        <td>The equivalent of one PowerTrack rule, with up to 2,048 characters. <br />
             <br />
             <strong>Items to Note:</strong>
             <ul>
               <li>Not all PowerTrack operators are supported.
-Supported Operators are listed <a href='/en/docs/tweets/search/overview/full-archive-search#AvailableOperators'>HERE</a>.</li>
+Supported Operators are listed <a href='/en/docs/tweets/search/overview/enterprise#AvailableOperators'>HERE</a>.</li>
             </ul>
         </td>
     </tr>